farlepet/blog/about.markdown

 (KE0WCZ), I don't really use it all that much.
 I also occasionally design custom PCBs for some projects.

-Most of my software/hardware projects can be found on my [GitHub](https://github.com/farlepet)
+Most of my software/hardware projects can be found on my [Forgejo](https://git.pfarley.dev)

+Obligatory disclaimers:
+* Any opinions expressed here are my own, and do not reflect those of my employers, past or present, or of Leozarf.
+* No content on this site (to the best of my knowledge) has been generated with the use of "AI."